rajasoun/gophers/workspace/package-mgmt/tips/README.md

         ```
     1. Run the Test `go test tips/cli/*` and notice like before test fails.
     1. Fix Failed test by creating cli.go inside cli directory
+        ```Go
+        package cli

+        func GetTopic() string {
+            // pass:1 - Make test pass
+            // hardcoded
+            //:ToDo: Get User Input - Mock GetInput in Test return "git status"
+        }
         ```
+1. Bringing It All Together
+    1. Create our main package and main.go file in the root of our directory.
+        > This file should live next to the go.mod file we created earlier by running go mod init.
+        ```Go
+        package main

+        import (
+            "fmt"

+            "github.com/gophers/tips/model"
+            "github.com/gophers/tips/cli"
+        )

+        func main() {
+            fmt.Println("Main package - main file")
+            string topic := cli.GetTopic()
+            string tip := model.GetTip(topic)
+            fmt.Printf("Tip for %q is $q ", topic, tip) }
         ```
+1. `go run main.go` to run main file

+### Important Tips

+1. We are importing entire drectories and not individual files.
+1. Any function in any file in those directories that begins with a capital letter will be exported and publicly available and imported in for use in the above file
+1. It is hard to test the main function in Go, cause it doesn’t take any parameters nor returns any values.
+But if you have the urge to test your main logic anyways, it is a great approach to make the main function as trivial as possible and just call another function

 ## References